The Fixed Site Array (120-180MHz)

 A key component of a Doppler RDF is the antenna array.

-The picture below shows a big, professional array, used for finding bearings of air traffic.
+The picture above shows a big, professional array, used for finding bearings of air traffic.

 uch a big array will yield a very high accuracy, however overall accuracy will be determined by the environment.